Earl Greene

 Earl Lee Blair Greene (July 4, 1899 – February 3, 1995) was an American football, basketball, baseball, and track and field coach.
 He served as the head football coach at Albany College—now known as Lewis & Clark College—from 1923 to 1925 and Winona State Teachers College—now known as Winona State University in 1934.

 Education and playing career

 Greene was a member of the University of Illinois football team in 1921, after transferring from Albion College in Michigan.

 Greene graduated from Lewis & Clark College, then known as Albany College, in Portland, Oregon in 1924.
 His, father, Clarence W. Greene, was the president of Albany College.

 Coaching career

 Greene served as the head football coach at Albany College for three seasons, from 1923 to 1925.
 He was also the school's athletic director for one year before resigning in 1926 to become a physical education coach and teacher at McLoughlin High School in Milton, Oregon.
 Greene led his football team at McLoughlin to the eastern Oregon championship in the fall of 1926.
-He also coached baseball, basketball, and track at Milton.
+He also coached baseball, basketball, and track at McLoughlin.